solariumphp/solarium/docs/exceptions.md

 ### Runtime exceptions

-Runtime exceptions represent errors that can only be found on runtime.
+Runtime exceptions represent errors that can only be found at runtime.

 Solarium can throw a number of runtime exceptions.
 All of them implement `Solarium\Exception\ExceptionInterface` and `Solarium\Exception\RuntimeExceptionInterface`.